-Brianna Bozeman is a second year MSW student who grew up locally in Amherst, N.Y. and received her undergraduate degree in Psychology at Buffalo State College.
+Brianna Bozeman is a second-year MSW student who grew up in Amherst, N.Y.
+She received her undergraduate degree in Psychology at Buffalo State College.
 Bozeman was drawn to social work because she is “passionate about learning (about) people.”
-She wanted to expand upon her background in Psychology by comingling her pathology-oriented perspective with the person-oriented perspective offered by social work.
+She wanted to expand upon her background in Psychology by commingling her pathology-oriented perspective with the person-oriented perspective offered by social work.
 She initially considered UB because a family member connected to the school made her aware of the opportunities available in the MSW program.
-Bozeman elaborates “I went to an MSW info session and learned about the program…it just really intrigued me,” said Bozeman about her introduction to the SSW.
+“I went to an MSW info session and learned about the program…it really intrigued me,” said Bozeman about her introduction to the SSW.

-After graduation, Bozeman is open minded and hopes to continue working with people in a hospital setting.
-Recognizing that “everyone has their stuff,” Bozeman has learned “people are more resilient than they think.”
-She feels she has already learned so much about the world and the people around her and looks forward to the lessons held in her second year.
+After she graduates Bozeman hopes to continue working with people in a hospital setting.
+Recognizing that “everyone has their ‘stuff,’” Bozeman has learned that “people are more resilient than they think.”
+She has already learned so much about the world and the people around her and looks forward to the lessons held in her second year.
 To anyone debating becoming a social worker, Bozeman says “just do it, because it’s awesome.”